-Christmas shone as bright as white with caroling and angels that lit the way for toys, joys, and presents that were sure to come.
-However, that was before the darkest night covered the fluffy white snow to a bone chill and iciest Christmas of all.
-It was the winter of 1976.
-December 29 th to be exact.
+Christmas shone so brightly with caroling and angels to light the way for toys, joys, and presents that were sure to come.
+However, that was before the darkest night covered the fluffy white snow to the iciest Christmas of all.
+It was the winter of 1976, December 29 th to be exact.
 There was no warmth to comfort me, even from the fireplace.
-There was no carols or angels to light my way.
+There was no carol or angel to lighten my way.
 There was no more joy in the world when they died that Christmas.
-They were the joys in my world, both, my Mother and husband.
+They were the joys in my world, both mother and husband.
 It was the worst time of the year for me.
 Christmas.
 How could I ever love Christmas again?

 Causes Catherine Nagle Supports